jocicnemanja/autoschool-dj/README.md

 # Driving school

-This application was created to sipmlify proces of tracking data and transactions for drving schools.
+## The pro version of this app is used by drving school "Đokić MiM"
-### The pro version of this app is used by drving school "Đokić MiM"
+### This application was created to sipmlify proces of tracking data and transactions for drving schools.

 ## Architecture
 Client-Server, monolith app